Take back your power. It belongs to you and no one else. ~ Luminita D. Saviuc

-You might not realize this, but many of the things you do so freely – saying ‘yes’ to things you should be saying ‘no’ to, acting in ways that are not congruent with your truth just so you could get the love and approval of those around you, staying in situations, places, and relationships that are toxic and unhealthy, etc., are nothing but ways in which you give your power away to forces outside of you.
-And because I know what a dangerous thing that is, I wanted to share with you a few ways in which you can take back your power and be true to yourself again.
+You might not realize this, but many of the things you do so freely – saying ‘yes’ to things you should be saying ‘no’; acting in ways that are not congruent with your Truth – just so you can get the love and approval of those around you; staying in places, and relationships that are toxic and unhealthy for you, etc., are ways in which you give your power away to forces outside of you.

 7 Steps to Take Back Your Power and Be True to Yourself Again

-I have always loved these words from Buddha:
+I have always loved this quote of Buddha:

 You might think you’re here to save people and lead them back onto their path.
-But that’s not really Your job.
+But that’s not really ‘your’ job.
+That’s ‘their’ job!

-Each individual has his/her own internal guidance and personal power.
+Each individual has his/her own internal guidance and divine power.
 And it’s up to them to discover their path and why they’re here on this planet.
-So no matter how tempting it may be to place yourself in the role of savior and give your power away to them, you have to understand that you’re not here to save anyone, nor are you here to convince people that they deserve a better life.
+So no matter how tempting it may be to place yourself in the role of ‘the savior’ and give your power away to them, you have to understand that you’re not here to save anyone.
+Nor are you here to convince people that they deserve a better life.
 You are here to walk your path and live your life your way.
 And if by doing so you inspire others to do the same, that’s great.
 If not, it can’t be helped.

 I know you’re a good person and you have a hard time walking away.
-But entertaining guests who literally feed off of your energy will only leave you feeling powerless, confused and depleted of vital energy.
+But entertaining people who literally take the life out of your life will only leave you feeling powerless, confused, and depleted of vital energy.

 Your life is yours to live.
 And you have the right to walk away.